franziskusz/dodge-r/README.md

 ## Notes
 - To dodge (haHAA) breaking changes of the gdext bindings I included a local version within this repository (/gdext/).
 It is an unmodified Version from early January 2024.
 - As said before, I am new to Godot and Rust.
 This whole project is also a learning experience for me.
-If the way some things are implemented gives you headaches, I am sorry.
+If the way some things are implemented gives you headaches, I apologize.
 I am open for any kind of criticism.
 - .csv logging is based on the Rust crate [csv](https://crates.io/crates/csv)
 - The additional calculation workload is based on [godot-rust-benchmark](https://github.com/extrawurst/godot-rust-benchmark/tree/main)